-5.2.2 Maternal Health/Reproductive Health/Family Planning Program (as applicable)
+5.2.2 National Program of Reproductive Health

-This study will be conducted in consultation with the local health system programs for maternal health/reproductive health/Family Planning (as applicable) so that the contraceptives offered to study participants are consistent with those offered by these programs.
-This will also ensure that study messaging on contraception will be consistent with the messaging of these programs.
+This study will be conducted in consultation with the National Program of Reproductive Health within the DPS Ituri so that the contraceptives offered to study participants are consistent with those offered by this program in the ZSR of Logo and/or Aru, as applicable.
+This will also ensure that messaging on contraception will be consistent with messaging of that program.